Malaysian Restaurants Junket Number 2 – Treasure House

 For starters, parking is very convenient – like, right at the front of the restaurant!

-Malaysian and Chinese Restaurant Treasure House Restaurant
+Malaysian And Chinese Restaurant Treasure House Restaurant

 In my quest to try and find the most bizarre Malaysian Food going around, I chatted to the waitress to see she could convince the chef to cook me up something unusual that was not necessarily on the menu.